KRD66778/Qwakeactyl-1/README.md

 This theme is taken from [creativetim](https://github.com/creativetimofficial).

-This project Is managed by made by [IC|Developmet](https://github.com/Team-IC) Developers
+This project Is managed and made by [IC|Developmet](https://github.com/Team-IC) Developers